nkh/vimkat/README.md

 ## PAGER

-There's no pager in this distribution but you can: vimkat /tmp/some_file ; less -R /tmp/some_file
+You can use vimkat as a pager:

-Some more work is needed to be able to pipe vimkat's output directly to less.
+	$> generate_text | vimkat

 ## FZF

 My main goal was to have previews in fzf, you can find an example script in the 'fzf' directory.

-If you have 'lscolors' installed (https://github.com/sharkdp/lscolors), uncomment the script's first line to get the files colored too.
+If you have 'lscolors' installed (https://github.com/sharkdp/lscolors), uncomment the script's first line to get the files colored too. ls, fd, ... have options to always colorize their output

 ## HELPING/BUGS